 The only thing better than getting to work on an edit with a photographer whose work you love is getting to work on an edit with a photographer whose work you love and who is just an awesome person.
-I was lucky enough to get to do that with Sean Scheidt, a fashion photographer based in Baltimore.
+We were lucky enough to get to do that with Sean Scheidt, a fashion photographer based in Baltimore.

 Logically, it made sense to me that it would be easier to go from the more playful images to the more serious ones, and Sean agreed.
-I went through almost 700 images to select photos that showcased the strongest compositions, the most interesting setups, the best styling and showed Sean’s impressive range.
-I also wanted to feature his ability to create a photo story from one shoot, without making it feel too repetitive.
+We went through almost 700 images to select photos that showcased the strongest compositions, the most interesting setups, and the best styling and showed Sean’s impressive range.
+We also wanted to feature his ability to create a photo story from one shoot without making it feel too repetitive.
 Spreads like those showing the girls in the movie theater were perfect for that.

-The more playful images that I started with also had the brightest color palette, so the edgier images that make up most of the middle of the portfolio were a great way to transition to the softer colors of the more mature photos—the mix of the environmental and studio shots, showing some pops of color alongside more natural tones related to the work before and after, making the whole book flow seamlessly.
+The more playful images that we started with also had the brightest color palette, so the edgier images that make up most of the middle of the portfolio were a great way to transition to the softer colors of the more mature photos.
+The mix of the environmental and studio shots, showing some pops of color alongside more natural tones related to the work before and after, made the whole book flow seamlessly.

 All said and done, the final edit does a great job of advertising Sean’s skills: creating emotive fashion images, no matter the age of the audience, and telling a story.
 And it doesn’t hurt that he was such a great person to work with!
 This is what he had to say about the process: